Drug data last refreshed 4h ago · AI intelligence enriched 1w ago

-FUNGIZONE is an oral antifungal suspension approved in 1971 as an NDA by Bristol Myers Squibb.
-The product treats fungal infections via oral administration.
-Mechanism of action and specific indications are not currently documented in available data.
+FUNGIZONE is an oral antifungal suspension approved in 1971 by Bristol Myers Squibb.
+The product treats systemic fungal infections through an unknown mechanism of action.
+It represents a legacy small-molecule antifungal therapy with a long clinical history.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.